 My injury is because of a recent work accident or vehicle accident, can I still come see you?

-Clinics that treat WCB and MPI claims typically see 3-5 clients each hour per therapist.
-Therefore, I do not provide WCB/MPI coverage.
-Please contact me if you need a referral to a qualified physio at a clinic that does handle WCB and MPI claims.
+Yes I direct bill MPI, you simply need your injury claim number.
+However, no, I do not treat WCB patients.
+Clinics that accept WCB claims typically see 3-5 clients each hour per therapist.
+Therefore, I do not provide WCB coverage.
+Please contact me if you need a referral to a qualified physio at a clinic that does handle WCB claims.

 What can I expect from my first visit?